8 Early Warning Signs of Hearing Loss

 Hearing loss is a frustrating problem that can cause physical or emotional stress.
 Straining to listen to others can be exhausting and cause you to feel physically worn out by the end of the day.

 Treating your hearing loss

-If you’re experiencing any of these early warning signs of hearing loss, we encourage you to complete a hearing test to determine your level of hearing loss.
+If you’re experiencing any of these early warning signs of hearing loss, we encourage you to complete a hearing test.
+This will determine your level of hearing loss.
 Lexie offers a free online hearing test that can be completed in under two minutes.
 This clinically validated test will be a great first step in taking back control of your hearing.

-The Lexie Lumen hearing aid is a great solution for those who want effective, affordable hearing treatment.
+The Lexie Lumen hearing aid is a great solution for people who want an effective, affordable hearing solution.
 With a risk-free, 45-day trial, you can treat your hearing loss with confidence.
 Learn how the Lumen can solve your daily hearing needs by shopping online or speaking with a hearing expert today.